 - Case studies

 - Quality improvement projects

 - Classroom activities

 - Public health practice

-If you think that your project is indeed research involving human subjects, please submit your study for IRB review using one of the application forms found here.
-Upon conducting its preliminary review the IRB Office will confirm that the study meets the HSR definition and the review will move forward.
+If you are confident that your activity/investigation is indeed research involving human subjects, please submit your study for IRB review using one of the application forms found here.

 The following resources provide useful information about, and examples of, what does or does not constitute human subjects research.